OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/OpcUa-Server-Stacks-Features.md

 # OPC UA Server Stacks Comparison

 The following matrix shows a comparison about the features of common OPC UA server stacks.
-The comparison was done in December 2021.
+The comparison was done in December 2021 with the focus on higher-level languages.
 For an up to date list of supported features, please refer to each individual OPC UA stack repository.

 Cells with a question mark we could not determine exactly.
 If you have information on these, please create a pull request.